igorprnegrao/projeto-igui-noticias/README.md

 # projeto-igui-noticias
- site de noticias - igui noticias
+ site de notícias - igui notícias